WojciechGabryelski/Cryptography/README.md

 This collection contains solutions to tasks from cryptography laboratory assignments, including:

- - finding collisions in the MD5 hash function,
+ - finding collisions in the MD5 hash function from Mbed TLS library (https://github.com/Mbed-TLS/mbedtls/tree/3304f253d7aa4b5b18e772c455b2113f7af29ca5),
  - various implementations of Galois fields (separate implementations for $F_p$ and $F_{p^k}$ for any prime number $p$ and any positive integer $k$, as well as an optimized implementation for binary field $F_{2^k}$), along with the Diffie-Hellman protocol implemented for all these fields,
  - implementations of elliptic curve groups over $F_{p^k}$ and $F_{2^k}$ for any prime number $p$ and positive integer $k$, including the Diffie-Hellman protocol and Schnorr signature.